 Tāhuhu identifies and expands on the need for transformation so that Archives New Zealand and the National Library can effectively continue in their role as stewards of our nation’s taonga.

 Tāhuhu is anticipated to take approximately six to seven years to complete.

-Plans for a new Regional Shared Repository building in the Lower North Island have commenced this year and the Department are currently undertaking a site selection process for the purchase of land.
+The design for a new Regional Shared Repository building in the Lower North Island has commenced this year and the Department is currently undertaking a site selection process for the purchase of land.
 Detailed designs for the new Archives Wellington facility have already begun.

-A Controlled Atmosphere Room (cool store) at Auckland Archives for the transfer of collections from National Library off-site store is scheduled to be completed by the end of 2020.
+A Controlled Atmosphere Room (cool store) at Auckland Archives for the transfer of collections from the National Library's off-site store is scheduled to be completed by the end of 2020.

-If funding is secured in Budget 2020, construction on the new Wellington facility is expected to begin in 2021.
-Construction of the new Regional Shared Repository and upgrades to the National Library are expected to begin in 2022.
+If further investment is secured through Budget 2022 construction of the new Regional Shared Repository and upgrades to the National Library are expected to begin in late 2022.

 Tāhuhu plans to have all new facilities fully operational by 2027.